top of page

 Instrumentation:

-soprano, mandolin, clarinet, violin, cello and piano
+soprano, mandolin, clarinet, violin, cello, piano

 Year Composed: